 What does it mean when a song is in F minor?

-Next, let’s make the F melodic minor scale!
-To make the melodic minor, raise the 6th and 7th degrees of the scale when it’s ascending.
-This makes the melodic minor scale sound more like major, because the end of the scale is now la – ti – do.
+Next, let’s make the F melodic minor scale.
+Raise the 6th and 7th degrees of the scale when it’s ascending.
+This makes the melodic minor scale sound more like major, because the end of the scale is now LA – TI – DO.
 So, the F melodic minor scale ascending is F, whole step to G, a half step to Ab, a whole step to Bb, a whole step to C (the same as F natural minor).
-At the 6th degree, it changes – a whole step to D natural, a whole step to E natural and a half step to F. The descending scale for F Melodic Minor is the same as in F natural minor described above – the 6th and 7th scale degrees are flat coming back down.
+At the 6th degree, it changes – a whole step to D natural, a whole step to E natural and a half step to F. The descending notes of the F melodic minor scale are the same as in F natural minor described above – the 6th and 7th scale degrees are flat coming back down.

-- The right hand, beginning with the thumb on F, is 12341234.
+- The right hand, beginning with the thumb on F, plays fingers 12341234.

-- The left hand, beginning with the pinky on F, is 54321321.
+- The left hand, beginning with the pinky on F, plays 54321321.

 - This finger pattern for the F minor piano scale stays the same for melodic and harmonic minor, but be sure to check whether you are playing a flat, or black key, or a natural, or white key, using our graphics above.

 What are the diatonic chords in the key of F minor?